Definition | Causes | Risk Factors | Symptoms | Diagnosis | Treatment | Prevention

 Depending on the cause of the lesion, your doctor may take a biopsy of the area.
 You may be referred to a skin specialist.

 Talk with your doctor about the best treatment plan for you.
 Often, treatment is not needed for the telangiectasias itself.
-The underlying condition may need to be treated.
+Treatment depends on what is causing the telangiectasias.

 American Academy of Dermatology